 Counting by 7s by Holly Goldberg Sloan

 This book is about Willow Chance—a highly gifted middle-school girl who suddenly finds herself orphaned when her parents die in a car accident.
-I was familiar with the book but hadn’t read it, and Chloe was right—I really enjoyed it.
+I was familiar with the book but hadn’t read it, and my daughter was right—I really enjoyed it.
 It is well written and the characters were so interesting.
 I loved the way that Willow was able to change others without even realizing she was doing it.

 I have this book on my list of middle-grade books that help kids learn empathy, and now that I’ve read it I can positively say it belongs on that list.
 Great book for both you and your kids to read.